patoneill24/patoneill24/README.md

 ### Rate Your Apartment Rexburg
 -  Collaborating with partner to develop a web application providing apartment information in Rexburg,ID.
 -  Technologies: Express.JS, React
--  Transferring Apartment data from json file to PostgreSQL database
+-  Transferring Apartment data from json file to mongoDB database
 -  Planning to sell it to Brigham Young University of Idaho to provide students with information about all available apartments
 -  [Repo Link](https://github.com/patoneill24/RateYourApartmentV2)